 Years have passed since I went to Mitch’s room to find him dying by his own hands.
 That image is with me today, and yet I find that I can look at that image and be at peace with myself.
 I know I did not plan, nor want, nor envision, that my son could or would take his own life.
 But it is the fact, and I can live with it today, knowing that I have made it this far.

 It is a gift Mitch has given us, new knowledge of strength.
 Mitch has given us a new understanding of loving, caring, and the warmth of the friendship of others.
 Mitch has renewed our faith in God and the world.
 This was a faith, a love, a caring, and a friendship that I had taken for granted.
 No more!
 Time is precious.
 Life is precious.
 You are precious.
 Each day is a new revelation of this gift, a gift from Mitch.

 I should know a lot about how men grieve.
 After all, I spent the first 15 years of my career pioneering the psychology of men.
-My 1984 book, The Secrets Men Keep, mapped out previously uncharted paths to men’s hearts, souls, and deepest needs.
+My 1984 book, The Secrets Men Keep (Ballantine Books), mapped out previously uncharted paths to men’s hearts, souls and deepest needs.

 Did it help or hurt that I had undergone 47 years of basic training as a guy?

 Taught to hide, deny, repress and outright avoid our feelings, or fake it by telling everyone “I’m fine,” men learn to fool themselves into believing they can just hold their breath or think their way around it.
-These men become the dumbed-down, crusty, diluted version of their former selves.
+These men become the dumbed down, crusty, diluted version of their former selves.
 But the debt comes due.
-Cut off from their feelings, hearts, and too often, their loved ones, they wither.
-As if life after the loss wasn’t difficult enough.
+Cut off from their feelings, hearts and too often, their loved ones, they wither.
+As if life after loss wasn’t difficult enough.

 Here are a few healthy and effective ways to support a man who you care about through grief: